gearglow/ReptiliaWithATwist/The List.md

 Luna blushed again, and Hermione cut in with, _you two shameless flirts_ do _know that you're broadcasting, right?
 I heard every last word._ Hermione smirked. _Guess I'll take winner in your little wrestling match._ The other two girls' eyes widened and they flushed profusely.

-Someone had started music playing, and Robbie was currently showing the Weasley boys _Street Fighter._ Everyone else seemed to be occupied with various games, or dancing, or talking in small groups.
+Someone had started music playing, and Robbie was currently showing the Weasley boys _Street Fighter II._ Everyone else seemed to be occupied with various games, or dancing, or talking in small groups.

 "Right, you two, we clearly need to talk," Elysia muttered, dragging them over to an empty sofa and casting a privacy paling.